triet521/spotify/README.md

 6/9/2024:
 - Replaced Visualize.xlsx file with Visualize.pbiz, a Power Bi file to improve visualization.
-- Added a image showing active dashboard in .pbiz file
+- Added a image showing active dashboard in .pbix file
 - Added new column contains album image urls in database file(2nd.csv) so I had to delete previous records.